frenchtoast747/webgl-obj-loader/README.md

 #### The newly loaded object has four different attributes added to it:

-1. Mesh.verts: the array of vertices.
+1. Mesh.vertices: the array of vertices.
-2. Mesh.vertNormals: the array of vertex normals.
+2. Mesh.vertexNormals: the array of vertex normals.
-3. Mesh.vertexIndexArray: the array of vertex indices to be used with an Element Array.
+3. Mesh.indices: the array of vertex indices to be used with an Element Array.
-4. Mesh.textureIndexArray: the array of texture indices.
+4. Mesh.textures: the array of texture indices.
-5. Mesh.vertexNormalIndexArray: the array of vertex normal indices.

 #### Downloading Meshes

-If you are able to host your OBJs on a server, then the OBJ Loader provides a function (obj_loader.downloadMeshes) to download all of the models, create the meshes with the provided loader, and then run a callback function passing the newly created meshes to that callback function. obj_loader.downloadMeshes takes in a JavaScript Object comprised of `<mesh_name> : <url>`, as well as the function literal or function name for the callback.
+If you are able to host your OBJs on a server, then the OBJ Loader provides a function `obj_loader.downloadMeshes` to download all of the obj models, create the meshes with the provided loader, and then run a callback function passing the newly created meshes to that callback function. `obj_loader.downloadMeshes` takes in a JavaScript Object comprised of `<mesh_name> : <url>`, as well as the function literal or function name for the callback.

 For example:
 ```javascript